Emerging market fund managers ignore borders, chase profits

 BOSTON U.S. emerging market fund managers are paying less attention to where a company is located or listed than to whether it's making money, either as an advanced world company doing business in the developing world, or the other way around.

-A top holding in the $710 million Ivy Emerging Markets Equity Fund, the best performing diversified emerging market fund over the last five years, is Las Vegas Sands Corp, the U.S.-based casino operator that generates most of its revenue in Macao.
+A top holding in the $710 million (£413.89 million) Ivy Emerging Markets Equity Fund (IPOAX.O), the best performing diversified emerging market fund over the last five years, is Las Vegas Sands Corp (LVS.N), the U.S.-based casino operator that generates most of its revenue in Macao.

+The No. 2 holding in the $2.8 billion GMO Emerging Domestic Opportunities Fund (GEDFX.O) is Colgate-Palmolive Co (CL.N), based in New York but the maker of the best-selling toothpaste in India.

 "It's a new geography," said Rob Lovelace, a portfolio manager for the American Funds New World Fund, part of the No. 3 U.S. mutual fund family with $1.15 trillion in assets.
 "Investing based on where a company is domiciled doesn't really work.
 We have a better proxy because companies are disclosing more in their revenue breakdowns."